twinfoundation/api/packages/api-service/docs/reference/functions/generateRestRoutesInformation.md

 Prefix to prepend to the paths.

-• **factoryServiceName**: `string`
+• **componentName**: `string`

-The name of the service to use in the routes store in the ServiceFactory.
+The name of the component to use in the routes stored in the ComponentFactory.

 ## Returns